-- Check the content of each frameset for the presence of a <noframes> section. - Each frameset element is expected to contain a valid <noframes> section.
+- Check the content of each frameset for the presence of a <noframes> section. - Each frameset element is expected to contain a valid <noframes> section. - use Wave tool Or Google Lighthouse

 4.40 Error Messages

 It is important that all situations that are likely to result in error or anticipated, detected, and explained.
 Error messages should provide a clear explanation (free of any technical terms eg. "404 Not Found") of the problem and offer instructions for overcoming the problem.